callmespring/RL-short-course/Lecture 3/Readme.md

-# Lecture 3: Q Learning and beyond
+# Lecture 3: Q-Learning and Beyond